mansaram90/SQL-LeetCode-problems/README.md

 .
 Each solution is written in SQL (MS SQL Server / standard SQL) and includes the problem number, title, and the query.

 The goal of this repo is to provide clean, well-structured, and working SQL queries for practicing advanced SQL concepts such as window functions, CTEs, ranking, aggregation, and joins.
-(Solutions are privded in )
+(Solutions are privded in Leet Code Medium Problem.txt)

 #	Problem List